Bipolar Disorder Medication, Herbs, and Supplements

 Which Herbs Are Unsafe When Taken With Bipolar Drugs?

 The herb evening primrose oil may sometimes be unsafe when taken with some anticonvulsants.
 Lamictal, an anticonvulsant prescribed to treat bipolar disorder, is one.
 The herb ginkgo biloba -- taken by some to increase memory and attentiveness -- may reduce the effect of Depakote, another bipolar drug.

-If you take the anticonvulsant Trileptal or the atypical antipsychotic Abilify for bipolar disorder, then avoid taking St. John's wort.
-St. John's wort is normally taken to boost mood with depression.
+If you take the anticonvulsant Trileptal (a drug that is sometimes used experimentally in bipolar disorder, but not a proven "mood stabilizer") or the atypical antipsychotic Abilify for bipolar disorder, then avoid taking St. John's wort.
+St. John's wort is an herb sometimes taken to try to boost mood in cases of mild to moderate depression.
 There are reports that it may decrease the levels of Trileptal and Abilify in the blood.
 In addition, taking anticonvulsants with St. John's wort may also increase depression of the central nervous system.